coolkingsingh97/Infowarriors-Davidson/CallTranscripts/Transcripts_README.md

 **Codebase:** It consists of all the code required to download, parse and process the data.
 The description of each file is mentioned and listed in the order of execution.

-- Download_IndexFiles: Needs to be executed first to download the .tsv files to the 'index_files' folder and save the filtered 10-K/10-Q listings to the '10KQ_files' folder.
-- SECItemwise_Parsing_Code: Reads data from the '10KQ_files' folder, parses the data and saves the output file in the folder 'parsed_files'
-- Text-Preprocessing_10K: Pre-processes the text and computes the metrics for 10-K files.
-Reads data from 'parsed_files' folder and save the output to 'final_output_files' folder.
-- Text-Preprocessing_10Q: Pre-processes the text and computes the metrics for 10-Q files.
-Reads data from 'parsed_files' folder and save the output to 'final_output_files' folder.
+- 1_CallTranscripts_DataFrame.ipynb : This notebook

+- 2_CreateSentimentDataFrame_CallTranscripts.ipynb :

+- 3_SaveTranscriptsFromSeekingAlpha.ipynb: The code in this notebook retrieves the call transcripts from the SeekingAlpha website and saves it to text files, that are all saved in the Call_Transcripts_Seeking_Alpha folder.
+The filename has a format as follows - *CT_companyName_year_quarter*

+- 4_CallTranscripts_Preprocessing.ipynb: This notebook does the bulk of the text preprocessing: namely, stemming, lemmatization, calculation of positive and negative words, calculation of positive and negative indexes and computation of the Gunning Fogg Index.
+The output is an excel that combines the computed metrics with the S&P excel fields, so they can all be imported into Tableau for data visualization.

+- SentimentAnalysis_CallTranscripts.ipynb:

 **Call_Transcripts_Seeking_Alpha** :